DehghanianSina/Numeroo-bot/README.md

 # Numeroo bot 🤖

 A smart Telegram bot that generates Telegram and WhatsApp links from phone numbers.
 Detects country information and displays country flag emoji.
+Try it live at `@Numeroobot` on Telegram!

 ## Features